ramigs/strapi-nuxt-article/strapi-nuxt.md

 </script>
 ```

-The `auth` middleware guarantees that only logged in users will be able to
+The `auth` middleware guarantees that only logged in users can access this page.
-access the page.

-## Restricting Register and Login for logged in user

-create file `middleware/guest.js`:
+## Guest middleware

+If the user is logged in, it probably makes sense to block the access to the
+register and login pages.

+Create a file `./middleware/guest.js`:

 ```javascript
 export default function ({ store, redirect }) {